freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 - Do not accept the system

 ## Acceptance Test Report - Attributes
-The Acceptance test Report has the following attributes:
+The Acceptance Test Report has the following attributes:

 > - Report Identifier
 >